-Exhibit 8 shows PTAC voting on the 10 criteria for each of the 22 proposed models considered in this analysis.
-Among the three high-priority criteria, 21 proposed models met the scope criterion, 17 met the quality and cost criterion, and 11 met the payment methodology criterion.
-Among the other seven criteria, six criteria were met by at least 18 of the 22 proposed models, and all 22 proposed models met the flexibility criteria.
-Exhibit 8 groups proposed models by overall recommendation to the Secretary.
-Within each group, models are sorted alphabetically.
-Overall, among the 22 proposed models for which PTAC made a recommendation to the Secretary, the major differentiating criteria are quality and cost (17 met) and payment methodology (11 met) and integration and care coordination (14 met).
+Exhibit 8 shows PTAC voting on the 10 criteria for each of the 26 proposed models considered in this analysis.
+Among the three high priority criteria, the Committee found that 22 proposed models met the scope criterion, 20 met the quality and cost criterion, and 12 met the payment methodology criterion.
+Among the other seven criteria, the Committee found that six of these criteria were met by at least 21 of the 26 proposed models (the exception being the integration and care coordination criterion), and all 26 proposed models met the flexibility criterion.
+Exhibit 8 groups proposed models by the Committee's overall recommendation to the Secretary.
+Within each group, proposed models are sorted alphabetically.
+Overall, among the 26 proposed models for which PTAC made an overall recommendation to the Secretary, the major differentiating criteria are quality and cost (20 were found to meet) and payment methodology (12 were found to meet) and integration and care coordination (16 were found to meet).